mabako/mabako.github.com/index.md

 with lua &ndash; on [github](https://github.com/mabako/mta-paradise)

-The pretty much only gamemode I worked on, except for private ones, is a roleplay gamemode called mta-paradise set in the virtual town of San Fierro.
+The pretty much only gamemode for Multi Theft Auto I worked on (except for private ones) is a roleplay gamemode called mta-paradise set in the virtual town of San Fierro.

 ### server-side modules
 A bunch of mostly cryptographic modules.